tenet-org/tenet-docs/docs/node/precompiles/staking.md

     ) external view returns (uint256 count);

     /**
+        @dev Get total signed blocks count by all validators.
+        @return The amount of blocks signed by all validators.
+    */
+    function totalSignedBlocks() external view returns (uint256 count);

+    /**
         @dev Get commission of validator.
         @param _validator The address of the target validator.
         @return Commission rate of the given validator (with 18 decimals).